 Other Adverse Effects on Health

 Untreated obstructive sleep apnea is associated with higher incidence or complication of many medical conditions including:

 - Insulin Resistance.
 Obstructive sleep apnea can lead to insulin resistance, a condition that increases the risk for type 2 diabetes and prediabetes.
 Insulin resistance is closely related to metabolic syndrome, a major risk factor for heart disease.
 Metabolic syndrome is marked by large waist circumference, abnormal cholesterol levels, high triglyceride levels, high blood pressure, and high blood sugar (glucose) levels.

 - Asthma.
 Sleep apnea may worsen asthma symptoms and interfere with the effectiveness of asthma medications.
 Treating the apnea may help asthma control.

-- Seizures, epilepsy, and other nerve disorders.
+- Seizures.
 There may be an association between seizures and obstructive sleep apnea, especially in older adults.
 Some studies have shown treatment of obstructive sleep apnea may help in the control of refractory seizures.

 - Headaches.
 Sleep disorders, including apnea, may be the underlying causes of some chronic headaches.
 In some patients with both chronic headaches and apnea, treating the sleep disorder may cure the headache.